youtasuzuki/MxTwoWaySql/README.md

 - Due to Mendix's architecture regarding automatic ID generation, only association entities can be inserted using this function.
 - In Linux-based environments such as MxCloud, the file system is case-sensitive; therefore, exercise caution when specifying folder and file names.
 - In this module, the DBFlute runtime is used solely to parse 2WaySQL and convert it into standard SQL; therefore, other DBFlute features are not supported.
+- Transactions for access to the internal database use the microflow's context.

 You can access not only the Mendix app's internal database but also external databases.